Josen Shakuhachi

 The Komuso monks and Honkyoku

-The Komuso 虚無僧 ’Empty/clear-sky-mind Monks’ are to thank for much of the progress made with both shakuhachi instrument construction and playing.
-Notably, scholars credit the Komuso monks with using the lower portion of the bamboo stalk, often including the root end.
-The Komuso also composed the largest body of solo flute music in the world which they called Honkyoku 本曲.
-Of course, these are the most venerated pieces, being meditative or spiritual in nature and intent.
-For example, they often have motifs from Buddhist chanting and titles referencing Buddhist concepts.
+The Komuso 虚無僧 are to thank for much of the progress made with both shakuhachi instrument construction and playing.
+Notably, scholars credit the Komuso with using the lower portion of the bamboo stalk which often included the root end.
+The Komuso also composed the largest body of solo flute music in the world known as Honkyoku 本曲.
+Of course, these are the most venerated pieces as they’re widely considered meditative or spiritual in nature and intent.

 In our time

 Perhaps this will also ‘come back home’ and result in a resurgence of interest within Japan.
-However, as it stands, there continues to be an ever declining interest in the shakuhachi within Japan, along with all other traditional Japanese arts.
-However, the history of the Komuso is a testament to the enduring power of spiritual and artistic practices in the face of adversities.
-Despite persecution and many other hardships, some Komuso remained committed to their practice and inspired generations of players.
+However, as it stands there continues to be an ever declining interest in the shakuhachi within Japan alongside all other traditional Japanese arts.
+That being said, the history of the Komuso is a testament to the enduring power of spiritual and artistic practices in the face of adversities.
+Despite persecution and other hardships many Komuso remained committed to their practice and inspired generations of players.
 Indeed, we each keep the flame alive every time we pick up our shakuhachi.

 Shakuhachi featured in Ghost of Tsushima, a 2020 action-adventure game by Sucker Punch Productions, published by Sony Interactive Entertainment